openafs-contrib/openafs-robotest/docs/source/guide.rst

 Running the tests
 -----------------

-Run ``molecule`` to run the Ansible playbooks to create Kerberos realm and the OpenAFS cell and then install and run the `OpenAFS Robotest`_ test suite.
+Run ``molecule`` to run the Ansible playbooks to create Kerberos realm, the OpenAFS cell and then install and run the `OpenAFS Robotest`_ test suite.
 The test report and logs are saved in the ``reports/<scenario-name>`` directory.